- Advanced Incident Response and Digital Forensics

 - Introduction to File System Timeline Forensics The candidate will demonstrate an understanding of the methodology required to collect and process timeline data from a Windows system.

-- Introduction to Volatile Data Forensics The candidate will demonstrate an understanding of how and when to collect volatile data from a system and how to document and preserve the integrity of volatile evidence.
+- Introduction to Memory Forensics The candidate will demonstrate an understanding of how and when to collect volatile data from a system and how to document and preserve the integrity of volatile evidence.

 - NTFS Artifact Analysis The candidate will demonstrate an understanding of core structures of the Windows filesystems, and the ability to identify, recover, and analyze evidence from any file system layer, including the data storage layer, metadata layer, and filename layer.